NathanGregKidd/Interdigital-Bandpass-1227MHz/README.md

 # Interdigital-Bandpass-1240MHz
 An interdigital microstrip bandpass filter with a center frequency of 1240MHz.
 Kicad design files, Electromagnetic Simulations, fabrication files, and test data.

+Despite not *technically* being microwave frequency, this microwave structure still applies to S, X, Ku, etc. bands.
+I used this frequency because I only have a NanoVNA which can measure up to 2GHz.

 Skills showcased:
 - Microwave Structures
 - Impedence control